Joseph has had a lawn and irrigation business in Florida for almost a decade and has experience with many brands of lawn equipment.

 Best Backpack Blower

-So after seeing the basic specs of each of the models provided by these brands of backpack blowers, what does that relate as far as who has the strongest, lightest, quietest, and best priced blower on the market?
+Now that we've seen the basic specs of each of the models provided by these brands of backpack blowers, how do they stack up in terms of who offers the strongest, lightest, quietest, and best-priced blower on the market?

-- Quietest - A difficult question to answer since the noise ratings for RedMax are difficult to find, but the Echo brand has both the single quietest model and the lowest average decibel output.
+- Quietest - This is a difficult question to answer since the noise ratings for RedMax are difficult to find, but the Echo brand has both the single quietest model and the lowest average decibel output.

 - Best Priced - This is quite a subjective area.
 The RedMax blowers are more expensive on average, and the Echo has the cheapest and lowest average price, but depending on which Backpack Blower works the best in your opinion, you may feel their price is warranted.